polarityio/postgresql/README.md

 #### Query

 The query you want to execute and return data for.

-Note that this integration only supports running a single query and as a result you will likely want to send only a single entity type to the query.
-When constructing your query you can fill in the
+This integration only supports running a single query for any registered entity types.
+As a result you will likely want to send only a single entity type to the query using the "Manage Integration Data" option on the integrations page.
+When constructing your query you can substitute the entity value into the query using the special string `$1`.

-For example, if you set the integration to only receive IPv4 addresses then you set the Query option to the following:
+For example, if you set the integration to only receive IPv4 addresses then you can set the Query option to the following:

 ```postgresql
  SELECT * FROM data WHERE ip = $1